aaronjamesreynolds/NoQuD/README.md

 # NoQuD
-Software for nodal quasi-diffusion solvers for neutronic analysis.
+Software package for nodal quasi-diffusion solvers for neutronic analysis.